abdnh/abdnh.github.io/README.md

 ## Build Instructions

-I deploy the site using an [action](.github/workflows/gh-pages.yml), and don't use Github-provided Jekyll setup because some of the plugins I need are not whitelisted.

-Some notes about building the site on Windows (mostly for my future self) because that's what I normally use and because it's apparently more pain than other platforms:
+Some notes about building the site locally on Windows (mostly for my future self) because that's what I normally use and because it's apparently more pain than other platforms: